Pachix-Dev/itmusicfest-registro/README.md

 **Note: Delete this note and the content within this section and replace with your own learnings.** -->

 In this project, I used vanilla css.
-I'm proud of using css variables to store colors to form a basic design system to when starting the project.
+I'm proud of using css variables to store colors to form a basic design system when starting the project.

 ```css
   /* primary colors */